 One of the biggest music events in Northern countries and Baltics, Viljandi Folk Music Festival taking place on 25th-28th July, is making new efforts to make the festival more environmentally sustainable.
-Single-use disposable plastic dishes are replaced by biodegradable, festivalgoers are encouraged to reuse the dishes and the festival is on the course to maximize the sorting and recycling of the waste.
+Single-use disposable plastic dishes are replaced by compostable, festivalgoers are encouraged to reuse the dishes and the festival is on the course to maximize the sorting and recycling of the waste.

 Viljandi Folk Music Festival has therefore decided to completely give up single-use plastic dishes and cutlery in the catering of the team, artists and audience.
 Every year the festival caters around 25 000 visitors, 300 team members and 500 artists.
-The alternative for the audience will be biodegradable dishes, provided by the partner of the festival Vegware.
+The alternative for the audience will be compostable dishes, provided by the partner of the festival Vegware.
 Reusable dishes are planned for the team and artist catering.
 “We are prepared to provide food in reusable dishes for 400 people, every day of the festival, three times a day,” says the household manager Meeli Liik.

 All festivalgoers are encouraged to bring their own reusable dishes and water bottles.
 The only criterium is that that the plates have to be made of material that doesn’t break easily.
 “Most of the caterers have promised to give a little discount to the people who have their own plates and cutlery,” says the sales outlet manager Jaana Hinno.
 Clean tap water is available at the water points, located in several places in the town and the festival area.
 There will also be a dish rinsing point in the festival area.”